wangpy/archspee/README.md

   - Register different trigger to different service / handler for different purposes.
   - Split your different scenario to different NLU application to manage them with ease.
 - Super easy to extend (add your own NLU rules and add / extend handler module or just add new intent script files)
-  - It's possible to also integrate Google Assistant, Alexa, or both at the same time.
+  - It's possible to also integrate Google Assistant, Alexa, or BOTH at the same time.
 - Designed for smart display scenario in mind:
   - Providing visual feedback presentation module for notification icon, notification bubbles and activity graphics
   - Providing a [default application](#default-application) to use YouTube TV and perform some device operations with voice